-The ACT (American College Testing) is a standardized exam that was introduced as an alternative to the SAT used for college admission.
+The ACT (American College Testing) is a standardized exam used for college admission.
 The ACT consists of four sections: English, Reading, Math, and Science.
 There is also an optional Writing portion of the exam.

 WHAT IS THE ACT?

-The ACT is a 3 hour and 30 minute exam consisting of four multiple-choice tests: English, Mathematics, Reading, Science, and a writing section.
+The paper version of the ACT is a 3 hour and 30 minute exam consisting of four multiple-choice tests: English, Mathematics, Reading, Science, and an optional writing section.
 The breakdown of each section is as follows:

 ACT Test Section | # of Questions | Content | Timing |